Who has the cheapest standing charge in the UK

 Energy bills can be tricky to understand.
 One important part of your energy is the "Standing Charge."
 This is a cost that is part of your energy bill.
 It helps pay for getting energy to your house.
-We wrote this guide to help you understand what a Standing Charge is, why you pay it, and how it affects your bill.

 You might wonder if there are any energy deals without a Standing Charge.
 Sadly, they're rare.
 Most times, you have to pay this charge even if you don't use any energy.
 This charge is for your home to be connected to the energy network.